wcout/FLTrator/BUILD.md

 FLTrator Build/Installation notes
 =================================

-I developed this game on Linux (Ubuntu 14.04 64 bit).
+I developed this game on Linux (initially on Ubuntu 14.04 64 bit, later on Ubuntu 20.04 64 bit).

 It is written with **FLTK**, and has **no other dependencies**.

-To compile it, you first need FLTK 1.3 (I recommend to use at least version 1.3.3) or above.
+To compile it, you first need FLTK 1.3 (I recommend to use at least version 1.3.3) or above (FLTrator is already optimized for FLTK 1.4 too).

 As I have no access to and no knowledge about Apple OSX I can only assume that the code should compile and run on this platform (as FLTK works well on OSX).

-I have successfully tested and run a Mingw compiled version of the program under Windows XP and Windows 7.
+I have successfully tested and run a Mingw compiled version of the program under Windows XP, Windows 7 and Windows 10/11.

 Under Linux the program was tested with various distros, also some older ones.